ssx-archived/firewall.hostedservice.org/README.md

 This service will provide a list of IP address ranges to help you configure firewalls.

-The initial service added will be Rackspace's Mailgun.
+The initial services added will be:

+Rackspace Mailgun
+Mailchimp